Co-Director of the Harvard Mellon Urban Initiative

 Urban Studies; interplays between urban diversity, inequality and segregation; race and the history of racism; sociospatial theory; architecture and urban planning; migration; environmental humanities and climate change; film and media studies; Latin American studies; Luso-Afro-Brazilian literatures and cultures.

-Links to selected recent articles and book chapters:
+Links to selected recent publications: